-If you would like to store your carrots, look for varieties that are specifically recommended for storage.
+If you would like to store your carrots without processing, look for varieties that are specifically recommended for storage.
 The best storage carrots tend to take a little longer to mature and be larger carrots.
 The top and bottom photos of the post are carrots (and beets) that are headed to storage, and you can see that most of the carrots are rather stocky.

 Carrot Q & A